allgreed/kasprowicz.pro/content/now.md

 ## On friends, networks and relationships

 I've just played Ticket to Ride online with Alice.
 I think it's important to manage how often you see certain people and be deliberate about it.
-Recently I've changed the occurrence of two encounters.
+Recently I've changed the cadence of two recurring encounters.
 There's this theory that you have 5 friends slots and it takes 2+ hours a week to maintain such a friendship.
 And a single romantic relationship takes 2 of those slots ('sup, my poly people?!).
 Can't remember where I've seen this.

 My point - it starts to look like something that could benefit from a tracking system.
 Personal CRM for a lack of a better word.
 I don't think that I quite need a bit of [Monica](https://www.monicahq.com) in my life - there's something off about making private notes about someone.
 Or is it?
 It might be a foundation of something profoundly cool.
 I imagine having big5 profiles on each person, combining this with time tracking to see what kind of traits am I exposed to how often.
 I also imagine this data falling into the wrong hands.